0xph03n1x/Bash/README.md

 # Bash

-Shellscripts to make life easier from my personal collection.
+Shellscripts to make life easier of my personal collection.